wpeventmanager/wp-event-manager/readme.txt

 Fix - Duplication of image banner image.
 Fix - Date conversion issue in event calendar.
 Fix - Event registration setting improvements.
-Fix-  load more button issues on the event page.
+Fix -  load more button issues on the event page.
-Fix-  Rest API improvements.
+Fix -  Rest API improvements.

 = [3.1.9] 30-9-2019 =

 Fix - Issue related to category impact on field editor.
 Fix -  Event Search related issue.
 New - RSS Link Enabled and Disabled Settings
 Fix - Issue related to the position of event title on event detail page.